aipx-proto/perspective-carousel/README.md

   document.querySelector("perspective-carousel").rotateByOffset(3);
   ```
 - The carousel will emit events before and after each step in the rotation.
 See `main.ts` for example.

+## React integration

+To integrate into React, you can copy paste the source code under `/src/perspective-carouse/` into your project.
+See reference implementation on StackBlitz: https://stackblitz.com/edit/perspective-carousel-react?file=src%2Fmain.tsx